pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

     c = a + b
     ```

-You can see a full guide to Markdown [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), and we'll discuss it in more detail later in the course.
+You can see a full guide to Markdown [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), and we’ll discuss it in more detail later in the course.
 But, for now, just know that you can write pretty text within a Jupyter notebook using Markdown cells.

 **Raw cells** are the simplest cell type in Jupyter.
-They just contain raw, unformatted data that's not evaluated or changed in any way.
-If you want to include raw data points or text that's important to display as-is, raw cells are your best bet.
-We'll rarely use them in this course.
+They just contain raw, unformatted data that’s not evaluated or changed in any way.
+If you want to include raw data points or text that’s important to display as-is, raw cells are your best bet.
+We’ll rarely use them in this course.

 ---

 ## Part 5 - Lesson & Exercises

-The materials you downloaded in Part 3 contain a Notebook with instructions for this week's exercise.
+The materials you downloaded in Part 3 contain a Notebook with instructions for this week’s exercise.

 In the `Intro-to-Jupyter` folder, open the `Lab-Lesson.ipynb` Jupyter Notebook.
 Read through this notebook and follow the instructions.
 You will be instructed to create a new Jupyter Notebook with some Markdown text, images, and Python code.
 This is the notebook you will hand in using Canvas (instructions below).